 The Masnavi is a poetic collection of rambling anecdotes and stories derived from the Quran, hadith sources, and everyday tales.
 Stories are told to illustrate a point and each moral is discussed in detail.
 It incorporates a variety of Islamic wisdom but primarily focuses on emphasizing inward personal Sufi interpretation.
 This work by Rumi is referred to as a “sober” Sufi text.
 It reasonably presents the various dimensions of Sufi spiritual life and advises disciples on their spiritual paths.
 “More generally, it is aimed at anyone who has time to sit down and ponder the meaning of life and existence.”

-Course 5 – Kitab al-Hikam (Book of Aphorisms)
+Module 5 – Kitab al-Hikam (Book of Aphorisms)

 Ibn Ata Allah al-Iskandari (d709H)

 This text is a masterpiece of Islamic spiritual literature by the renowned Sufi scholar Ahmed Ibn Ata Allah Al-Iskandari, third master of the tariqa Shadhiliyya.
 In form it is a collection of aphoristic statements in beautiful Arabic.
 However it is an ocean of meanings whose outer simplicity often veils one from the depth and profundity of its teachings.
 [Al-Hikam] are considered among the jewels of Arabic prose.
 They are short phrases with few words which include a lot of meaning.
 Most of the [Hikam] are in the form of a speech addressing the [mureed] on the Sufi path, alerting to the rules of conduct to be observed.

 Module 6 – Talbis Iblis (The Devil’s Deception)